 - 1. Mediating a dispute between roommates/neighbors - 2.
 Assessing someone in a suicidal or psychiatric crisis - 3.
-Helping with entitlements paperwork
+Helping with entitlements paperwork - 4.
+Providing AWSAM - 5.
+Welcoming new clients, conducting the initial screenings and orienting them to the program

 Services that could be either Face to Face or Telephonic: